Fluid Dynamics#

 References you used in developing your code:

 🦉Come up with something new and cool to do with this animation code.
-Maybe try out some other interesting obstacles are add some friction to the walls or such.
+Maybe try out some other interesting obstacles or add some friction to the walls.

 Answer:#

-Acknowledgement: This assignment originally inspired from code from flowkit.com
+Acknowledgement: This assignment was originally inspired by code from flowkit.com.

 Bryan Clark (original)